chenhsuanlin/spatial-transformer-GAN/README.md

 To train ST-GAN, run `./train.sh` under `glasses`.
 The checkpoints are saved in the automatically created directory `model_GROUP`; summaries are saved in `summary_GROUP`.
 The list of optional arguments can be found by executing `python3 train_STGAN.py --help`.

+To evaluate ST-GAN, run `./test.sh` under `glasses`.
+The output of ST-GAN will be saved in the directory `eval_GROUP` (automatically created).
+If you want to try with your own images, you can also replace the `--loadImage` flag with the path to your file (the image should be of size `144x144x3`).

 ### Visualizing the results
 We've included code to visualize the training over TensorBoard.
 To execute, run